ibm-cloud-docs/security-services/responsibilities.md

 Change management includes tasks such as deployment, configuration, upgrades, patching, configuration changes, and deletion.

-The Core security services deployable architecture does not identify specific responsibilities in this area.
-For information about the general change management responsibilities when you use IBM deployable architectures, see [Change management](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#change-management-da).
+The core security services deployable architecture does not identify specific responsibilities in this area.
+For more information about the general change management responsibilities when you use deployable architectures, see [Change management](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#change-management-da).

 ## Identity and access management